Lake Michigan

 4. Sandcastles Children’s Museum

-5. The Baby Badger - kids can ride in the “cars” of a SS Badger ride.
+5. The Baby Badger - kids can ride in the “cars” of the SS Badger.

-6. Check out their Visit Ludington calendar of events for live music etc
+6. Check out the Visit Ludington calendar of events for live music etc

 7. Canoe Trail along Hamlin Lake - it’s a great recreation lake, and see the sand dunes